Scalford: Churches

 The Scalford parish church, which is on a small hill in the centre of the village, is named after St Egelwin the Martyr (alias St Ethelwin) and is believed to be the only one in the country dedicated to this saint.
 It was built circa 1100 AD.
 The organ of 1859 is by Lloyd & Valentine of Nottingham.
 The Grade II* listed building was refurbished internally in 2014 to include a kitchen and toilet area, improved heating and better lighting.
 During the renovation the original pews were cleaned and restored and the old tile floor was uncovered, cleaned and repaired.
-The church is used for services on the first and third Sundays of the month, the nearest alternative places of C of E worship being the churches in Chadwell and Waltham on the Wolds.
+The church is used for services on the first and third Sundays of the month, the nearest alternative places of C of E worship being the churches in Eastwell and Waltham on the Wolds.
 The Rector is responsible for six other churches in addition to Scalford.

 In addition to Scalford village, the civil parish includes the hamlet of Wycomb and the village of Chadwell.
 The latter has a tiny Church of England church, St Mary's, which was damaged in the 17th century and later restored in a smaller form.
-It is a Grade II* listed building.
+It is a Grade II* listed building but is in poor condition and is currently closed.

 The Scalford Methodist Church, built in 1844, closed in October 2019 due to the cost of necessary repairs.
 Its closure led to a loss of community groups including a pre-school group which had been in existence for over 40 years.